lmorg/murex/GUIDE.syntax.md

         out: "pipe closed, exiting `fork`"
     }

-    # Lets send some data to our named pipe, then close.
+    # Lets send some data to our named pipe, then close it.

     a: <foobar> [1..1000]
     pipe: --close foobar